precisiontox/api/README.md

 passenger-config validate-install
 ```

-Run the API using `/sudo passenger start/`
+Run the API using `sudo passenger start`

-If you want you can stop the API using `/sudo passenger stop/`
+If you want you can stop the API using `sudo passenger stop`

 The app is served on port 5000.